oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Community
   - I had a great experience with Oppia and would like to continue contributing to the project.
 I'd like to help newer contributors too, (for example by reviewing their code when I get the chance).
-  - The organisation is active and have strong community bond.
+  - The organisation is active and has a strong community bond.
   - It is really an awesome experience working with some amazing folks from all around the world at Oppia.
   - The kind of support the complete community provides is extraordinary.
 - Giving back